15 Things You Must Know Before Visiting Slovenia

 5. There are a huge number of hiking trails

-Areas like Triglav National Park and the surroundings by Lake Bled all offer some of the most scenic trails you’ll find in Europe, with glacial lakes, gorgeous viewpoints and all you need for an all-thrilling adventure.
+Areas like Triglav National Park and the surroundings around Lake Bled offer some of the most scenic trails you can find in Europe.

 6. Slovenia has a lot of caves